KatanaHaley/Updated-RPN-Calculator/README.md

 ## Instructions
 1. To use the calculator, you'll need to download Node JS v15.12.0.
 2. To run tests install Mocha and Chai `npm i mocha` and `npm i chai`.
-3. Download the Reverse-Polish-Notation-Calculator zip file or clone with `git clone https://github.com/KatanaHaley/Updated-RPN-Calculator.git`.
+3. Download the Reverse Polish Notation Calculator zip file or clone with `git clone https://github.com/KatanaHaley/Updated-RPN-Calculator.git`.
-4. Open the command line and open the Reverse-Polish-Notation-Calculator in your IDE.
+4. Open the command line and open the Updated-RPN-Calculator in your IDE.
-5. Enter `cd reversepolishcalc` to navigate to the src directory.
-6. Enter `cd src` to navigate to the src directory.
+6. Enter `cd src` on the command line to navigate to the src directory.
 6. To use the calculator, enter your calculation into console.log(), ex:`console.log(Calculator("5 8 +");`.
 7. To see the output run `node Calculator.mjs` in your terminal.